ZeeshaanMaudar/basic-twitter-clone/README.md

  6. In a different terminal, run `json-server --watch bs-react-redux-test-db.json --port 8000` to run the server on port 8000.
 Read more on json-server here: [https://github.com/typicode/json-server](https://github.com/typicode/json-server)

- - You can now access [http://localhost:8000](http://localhost:8000)
+ - You can now access [http://localhost:8000](http://localhost:8000) for the server api requests.

- 7. Back to the project's terminal, run `npm start` in the root folder of the repository to install all dependancies.
+ 7. Back to the project's terminal, run `npm start` in the root folder of the repository to install all dependencies.
 This command will launch the app in the development mode on [http://localhost:3000](http://localhost:3000).

 ### Routes used in this app: